Oatmeal Blender PancakesJump to Recipe

 If you have kids who you are trying to keep busy while you work on breakfast, I recommend letting them pulse the blender once you get all the ingredients in the blender.
 My kids love pulsing a blender and watching it mix and then they get rewarded with pancakes!
 What’s not to love?!

 The secret to making these pancakes a little extra special is to start the blending process with mostly rolled oats.
 They pulse up into a light oat flour that has a bit more flavor and texture than your standard flour.
-I also add some peanut butter, cinnamon, and vanilla to round out the pancakes.
-Yum, right?!
+Once your oats are blended into a coarse flour, you can start adding your other ingredients and finish blending it up into a pancake batter.

 Start these guys with just rolled oats in a blender.
 Easy right?